 Then I asked them what items they shouldn’t bring on a hike.
 And because they are 8-year-old boys, they talked over each other to name about a hundred ridiculous things like a piece of glass, 5 million empty bags, a spider web, and the giant stuffed lion one had won at a fair.

 As silly as the exercise became, they’re not wrong.
 It would be just as hard to hike without water as it would be try and lug an 8 foot stuffed lion up a mountain.
 Both extremes are likely to keep you from your goal.

 And yet when it comes to member onboarding, it seems many companies either do too much or too little.
 Neither extreme will help a company maximize retention efforts the way they want to.
-For businesses offering member benefits, loyalty programs, discount programs and other offerings where retention is critical, now is the time to decide if your onboarding efforts find the right balance.
+For businesses offering member perks, loyalty programs, membership discount programs and other offerings where retention is critical, now is the time to decide if your onboarding efforts find the right balance.